w3f/research/docs/polkadot/Token Economics.md

 * the block producer for each reference to a previously unreferenced uncle, and
 * the producer of each referenced uncle block.

 These are thus considered "payable actions".
 We define a point system where a validator earns a certain amount of points for each payable action executed, and at the end of each era they are paid proportional to their earned points.
 (The exact DOT value of each point is not known a priori because it depends on the total number of points earned by all validators in a given era.
-This is because the total payout per era depends on the inflation model established above, and not on the number of payable actions).
+This is because we want the total payout per era to depend on the inflation model established above, and not on the number of payable actions executed).

-__Adjustable parameter:__ We propose the following point system:
+__Adjustable parameters:__ We propose the following point system:

 * 20 points for each validity statement,
 * 20 points for each (non-uncle) block produced,